Eric Lock: Last battles and death

 Lock spent several months in hospital.
 He stayed at the Royal Masonic Hospital with Richard Hillary, another Battle of Britain ace.
 They were operated on by the pioneering plastic surgeon Archibald McIndoe.
 While there, Hillary wrote his memoirs The Last Enemy, before his death in a flying accident on 8 January 1943.
 He remembered Lock having Sulfapyridine treatment and being "vociferous".
 The nurses wore anti-infection masks and gloves, and Eric, "with an amiable grin" would curse them for it "from dawn till dusk".

-In June 1941 he received notification that he had been promoted to flying officer and was requested to report back for immediate flying duty with No. 41 Squadron.
+In June 1941, he received notification that he had been promoted to flying officer and was requested to report back for immediate flying duty with No. 41 Squadron.
 Four weeks later he was promoted again to flight lieutenant and posted to No. 611 Squadron in command of B Flight.
 In July 1941 he gained three victories against Bf 109s flying offensive sweeps over France—on 6 July at 15:00, on 8 July at 06:30 and 11:00 on 14 July near Le Touquet.

 On 3 August 1941, Lock was returning from a fighter "Rhubarb" when he spotted a column of German troops and vehicles on a road near the Pas-de-Calais.
 Signalling the attack to his wingman, Lock was seen to peel off from the formation and prepare for the ground strafing attack—the last time he was seen.
 He is believed to have been shot down by ground-fire.
-Neither his body or his Spitfire Mk V, W3257, have ever been found, despite a thorough search of the area in the years following the war by both the RAF and the Commonwealth War Graves Commission.
+Neither his body nor his Spitfire Mk V, W3257, have ever been found, despite a thorough search of the area in the years following the war by both the RAF and the Commonwealth War Graves Commission.

-Lock was the first of three successful RAF aces who were shot down during this period: Douglas Bader was shot down in error and taken prisoner on 9 August 1941; Robert Stanford Tuck's Spitfire was hit by enemy ground-based flak near Boulogne-sur-Mer on 28 January 1942 and he was forced to crash land and taken prisoner.
+Lock was the first of three successful RAF aces who were shot down during this period: Douglas Bader was shot down in error and taken prisoner on 9 August 1941; Robert Stanford Tuck's Spitfire was hit by enemy ground-based flak near Boulogne-sur-Mer on 28 January 1942, and he was forced to crash land and taken prisoner.
 In July 1942, Paddy Finucane was lost in similar circumstances to Lock.

 It has been suggested by writer Dilip Sakar that Lock was shot down by the German ace Oberleutnant Johann Schmid from Jagdgeschwader 26 near Calais since he was the only German pilot to make a claim.
 However, Lock was posted missing on an early morning sortie.
 The war diary for JG 26 shows that Schmid made his claim at 18:32 in the evening and that the location of his claim was not listed in Schmid's combat report.